Totterdown Art Trail

 19th & 20th November, venues open from 12pm – 6pm

-This 19th and 20th November, the dainty and precipitous streets of Totterdown will fleetingly become home to the delightfully raucous Totterdown Arts Trail.
+This 19th and 20th November, the dainty and precipitous streets of Totterdown will fleetingly become home to the delightfully raucous Totterdown Arts Trail (You can easily see what’s on offer using out digital map).
 Now in its 16th year, Bristol’s longest-running Arts Trail plans to celebrate the boundless talent of the many creative folk who inhabit this lovely quarter of Bristol by holding a circus-themed festival.
 Many artists have already registered, and those participating will open up their homes and studios to curious visitors who will gain a glimpse into the world of art – from drawing, photography and pottery to glass-making, textile art and sculpture – a plethora of skills, arts and crafts will be on offer.

 As visitors roam the streets, so too will a Rag and Bone Circus.
 A mismatched group of performers and clowns specialising in the darker circus skills, they will create a unique and fiery mood.
 The street performances will be peppered with circus stage acts outside The Oxford (at the corner of Oxford Street and Cheapside Street) will be home to some mesmerising performances.